Skip Ribbon Commands

 Chinese Language, Culture and SocietyLO57Application not required Application required

-Students seeking enrolment in VCE Chinese Language, Culture and Society
+Enrolment in Chinese Language, Culture and Society

 A student is not eligible for VCE Chinese Language, Culture and Society if they have either:

-• undertaken 6 months or more of education in a school where Chinese is the medium of instruction
+• undertaken 6 months or more education in a school where Chinese is the medium of instruction

 • resided for 24 months or more in any VCAA-nominated countries or regions (China, Taiwan, Hong Kong and Macau).

-Students seeking enrolment in VCE Modern Languages
+Enrolment in Modern Languages

-Enrolment in VCE Modern Language Units 3 and 4 studies does not need to be approved by the VCAA.
+Enrolment in VCE Modern Languages Units 3 and 4 studies does not need to be approved by the VCAA.
 However, students are required to declare their status as either a First Language Learner or a Second Language Learner.

 A student will be considered a Second Language Learner if they have completed all their schooling in Australia or have accumulated less than 7 years of education in a school where the language they are enrolling in was the main language of instruction.